huangjp28/huangjp28.github.io/_teaching/01_econometrics.md

 ---
-#### Individual Assignments
+#### Assignments

 To be announced...

 ---
-#### Journal List and Group Assignment
+#### Reading Report and Journal List

-* Groups with 2 individuals in each will be randomly assigned.
-* Each group select an applied econometrics article that is published on 2010 or later in a journal from the journal list below, read it intensively, and write a report **in English**.
+* Each student should select an applied econometrics article that is published on 2010 or later in a journal from the journal list below, read it intensively, and write a report **in English**.
 * The report must contain a summary of the article, your comments describing the pros and cons, and optionally your research idea inspired by the article.
 * Keep your report no longer than two pages.

-**Groups** (in initials)

-To be assigned...

 **Journal list** (not a ranking)